What Is a SIM Card?

 A SIM Card, or subscriber identity module card, is the card present in most cell phones that contains data specific to the user of the phone.
 This data can include the user's phone number, cell phone company, and, on some phones, other data like address book entries.

-There are three kinds of SIM Cards: full size, Mini-SIM, and MicroSIM, distinguished by their size.
+There are three kinds of SIM Cards: mini-SIM, micro-SIM, and nano-SIM, distinguished by their size.
 The iPhone 4 uses the MicroSIM format.

 Location of iPhone 4 SIM